The 10 Commandments of the HVAC/R Technician

 7. Thou Shalt Not Commit Purgery without Vacuumy

 Proper evacuation is one of the most overlooked disciplines of the trade.
-Dave Boyd and Jim Bergmann say again and again, a proper vacuum is performed with large diameter hoses connected to core removal tools.
+Jim Bergmann says again and again, a proper vacuum is performed with large diameter hoses connected to core removal tools.
 The cores are removed from the ports, the hoses have no core depressors, the hoses are connected directly to the pump (not through gauges).
 The vacuum (micron) gauge is connected on the side port of the core removal tool, not at the pump.
 The pump has clean vacuum pump oil and the pump is run until the system is pulled below 500 microns (exact depth depends on the system).
 The core tools are then valved off and the “decay” is monitored to ensure that the system is clean and tight.

-Purging with dry nitrogen prior to deep vacuum helps with the speed of evacuation, and installing line driers assist in keeping the system clean and dry, but neither are a substitute for a proper deep vacuum and decay test.
+Purging with dry nitrogen prior to deep vacuum helps with the speed of evacuation, and installing line driers assists in keeping the system clean and dry, but neither are a substitute for a proper deep vacuum and decay test.